yhuelf/yhuelf.github.io/_posts/2021-09-30-pg_stat_statements_bottleneck.md

 I recently came across these surprising logs over the course of an audit at one of [Dalibo](https://dalibo.com/)'s client:
-(the logs are strimmed for more readability and anonymisation).
+(the logs are strimmed for better readability and anonymisation).

 ```
 Jul 26 00:07:51 postgres10[42230]: client=127.0.0.1 LOG:  duration: 406.403 ms  statement: select 1